Day 1: Auckland

 Things to Do in Coromandel:

-Driving Creek is all in one tourist spot that offers railway tours, zipline tours, pottery classes, and conservation tours.
+Driving Creek is an all in one tourist spot that offers railway tours, zipline tours, pottery classes, and conservation tours.
 During the railway tour, your train driver will give you fun facts about Driving Creek and Barry Brickell (the founder of Diving Creek)

 Where to Stay in the Coromandel Peninsula: